 APRIL: Transparent Path LLC converts to a Washington State SPC (“social purpose corporation”) to allow us to pursue our stated mission to “reduce food waste and risk” while also pursuing profit for shareholders.

 We got our start during 2018’s awkward “blockchain for food” phase.
 Our original goal was to provide better traceability during recalls.
 But within a few months, we realized the opportunity — and the need — was much, much larger.

-Blockchain is only one tool of several —and traceability is only one feature of several — that are needed to remove risk and uncertainty around food.
-We needed a bigger plan.
+Blockchain is only one tool of several —and traceability is only one feature of several — that are needed to create a more trusted, transparent supply chain.
+We needed to think bigger.